A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Preliminaries

 A typed graph morphism is \emph{injective/surjectiv/bijective/an inclusion} if both of its components are.
 We denote injective morphisms via hooked arrows $f\colon G \hookrightarrow H$ and regularly denote inclusions as $\incl{G}{H}\colon G \subseteq H$, where the indices denote the involved graphs.

 A typed graph $G$ is \emph{finite} if both its sets of nodes $V_G$ and of edges $E_G$ are. \end{definition}

-\begin{remark} To ease language and notation, we adopt the following conventions and assumptions. \begin{itemize}[nosep] \item In this note, we work with typed graphs and always assume a fixed type graph $\TG$ over which all graphs are typed.
+\begin{remark} To ease language and notation, we adopt the following conventions and assumptions. \begin{itemize}[nosep] \item In this paper, we work with typed graphs and always assume a fixed type graph $\TG$ over which all graphs are typed.
 Except for the type graph, we will just speak of \emph{graphs}, and we do not introduce a special notation for typed graphs.
 Thus, speaking of a graph $G$, we tacitly assume a type graph $\TG$ and a type morphism $\type{G} \colon G \to \TG$ to exist.
 Similarly, we also regularly just speak of morphisms (and not of typed ones).

-\item Via $\emptyset$ we denote the \emph{initial} or \emph{empty graph}, also when it is considered to be typed over the given type graph $\TG$ (via the empty function). \item By $\GraphTG$ we denote the category of all graphs typed over the given type graph $\TG$.
-In this note, however, we assume that all our graphs are finite.
-By $\GraphTGfin$ we denote the category of all finite graphs typed over the graph $\TG$. \qedhere \end{itemize} \end{remark}
+\item Via $\emptyset$ we denote the \emph{initial} or \emph{empty graph}, also when it is considered to be typed over the given type graph $\TG$ (via the empty function). \item By $\GraphTG$ we denote the category of all graphs typed over the given type graph $\TG$. \end{itemize} \end{remark}

 \begin{example} The graph $\TG$ from Fig.~\ref{fig:MM-CRA} can serve as a type graph, modelling the domain of the CRA problem.
 The nodes provide the types \textsf{Class, Attribute} and \textsf{Method}. \textsf{Methods} can have dependencies on \textsf{Methods} (\textsf{functionalDep}) and on \textsf{Attributes} (\textsf{dataDep}). \textsf{Classes} can \textsf{encapsulate} \textsf{Methods} and \textsf{Attributes}.